-- The RSPB chose to withdraw their support of this long-awaited Plan in July 2016, only six months after it had been published, and before any brood management schemes had been trialled.
-They are the only conservation group to have done so, and they continue to maintain their objection to the scheme despite its overwhelming success. - Just ten years ago, in 2013, there were no successful nesting attempts by hen harriers in England, but there are now more nesting than at any point since they were lost as a breeding species around 200 years ago.
-In 2023, Natural England recorded a total of 54 nests, which was five higher than in 2022.
-Of these, 17 were in Northumberland, 15 in the Yorkshire Dales and Nidderdale, and 11 in each of the North Pennines and Forest of Bowland.
-36 of those 54 nests were successful, compared with 34 last year, with a total of 141 chicks fledged.
-That figure is 22 higher than in 2022, and it has been suggested that this increase could be due to a higher number of small mammals that year, with adults finding it easier to supply their chicks with food. - A total of 485 hen harrier chicks have now fledged since Natural England issued its first licence for the Brood Management Trial in 2018, and last year's figure of 141 chicks was exceptional when compared with those during the previous 30 years.
-Our chart showing the number of hen harrier breeding attempts, successful nests, and chicks fledged in England between 1993 2023, says all that needs to be said about the success of the Brood Management Trial for hen harriers.
-Without the cooperation, dedication, and hard work of gamekeepers on grouse moors, this would not have been possible. - The interests of grouse moor managers and birds of prey are more interdependent than opponents of grouse shooting would like to admit.
+- The interests of grouse moor managers and birds of prey are more interdependent than opponents of grouse shooting would like to admit.
 A study carried out by the Game and Wildlife Conservation Trust at Langholm Moor showed that hen harrier numbers went from a high of 20 in 1997, when the moor was managed by gamekeepers, to only four in 2006 after management had ceased, due to increasing fox predation and dwindling food supply.
-In contrast, the number of carrion crows, a common predator species culled on most grouse moors, increased four times following the end of gamekeeper management.
+In contrast, the number of carrion crows, a common predator species controlled on most grouse moors, increased four times following the end of gamekeeper management.
 To maintain their population, the hen harrier needed the gamekeeper just as much as the grouse. - The theory and practice of modern gamekeeping is centred on conservation and a respect for biodiversity.
 Gamekeepers need to understand the natural history of the habitats they manage, be able to use firearms and approved traps safely, legally, and with great field craft.
 The modern gamekeeper is required to undertake formal apprenticeships or college courses to gain practical qualifications, and attend best-practice courses on subjects such as using humane restraints, rodenticide use and rodent control.